EndeyshentLabs/porth-docs/source/std.rst

 nth_argv
 --------
 Get nth argument.
-Accepts index as 'int'.
-Returns string as 'ptr'.
-   signature: int -- ptr
+   - signature: int -- ptr

 cstrlen
 -------
 Get length of c-string.
-Accepts c-string as 'ptr'.
-Returns length as 'int'.
     signature: ptr -- int

 cstreq
 ------
 Compares two c-strings.
-Accepts c-string1 as 'ptr' c-string2 as 'ptr' respectively.
-Returns state as 'bool'.
     signature: ptr ptr -- bool

 cstr-to-str
 -----------
 Converts c-string to string.
-Accepts c-string as 'ptr'.
-Returns string as 'int ptr'.
     signature: ptr -- int ptr

 fputs
 -----
-Print the element on top of the stack in a free form to **formatter** and remove it from the stack.
+Print the element on top of the stack in a free form to **file descriptor* and remove it from the stack.
-    signature: int ptr int
+    signature: [string: int ptr] [fd: int]

 puts
 ----